 Create a Leverage Configuration

-- In the New Experience, go to Account Settings > Linguistic Assets and click Leverage.
+- Go to Account Settings > Linguistic Assets and click Leverage.

 - Click Create Configuration.